kaankarabakal-beep/rankine-cycle-optimization-tool/README.md

 pip install -r requirements.txt
 ```

-Then run the Streamlit application:
+Then run the Streamlit application by writing this to the terminal inside the extracted project folder. :

 ```bash
 streamlit run app.py